to Appletreewick (via Thorpe)

 It starts off as a stony track then turns

-line of the trees.
-As the end of the trees, follow the wall round to the
+At the end of the trees, follow the wall and

 The path, which is easy to follow, then